Accounts, cards, and transactions

 The most direct way.
 You talk to the agent and it handles it:

 The agent assigns category, account, date, and any detail it can infer from context.
-If it's missing information, it asks.
+If it lacks info, it asks.

 By bank statements